 8. Easy A/B testing for every step in the marketing process.
 Instead of running split tests for a campaign, you can execute ongoing A/B tests using marketing automation.

 9. Boosts customer lifetime value through personalized up-sell and cross-sell campaigns.

 10. Better social media campaign management.
 The tools allow you to manage all social campaigns from one dashboard and post to multiple accounts in one go.
-While there are schedulers available, it is more efficient to combine it with your lead management tool.
+While there are schedules available, it is more efficient to combine it with your lead management tool.

 11. Reduced campaign creation time.
-Most marketing automation tools offer a drag and drop interface, enabling you to build email marketing campaigns, custom landing pages and social campaigns in minutes without technical help.
+Most marketing automation tools offer a drag and drop interface, enabling you to build email marketing campaigns, custom landing pages, and social campaigns in minutes without technical help.

 12. Easy repurposing of content to nurture leads.
 The tool enables you to repurpose your existing content by setting up automated triggers to recommend those pieces to nurture leads and customers through their journey.